opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 The extra time before boarding a public transport vehicle.

-The slack is added to the time when going from the stop (offboard) to onboard a transit vehicle.
-It is useful for suggesting passengers arrive at the stop a little earlier than they strictly need to to allow for unexpected circumstances.
+The extra time is added to the time when entering a public transport vehicle.
+This is a useful tool for agencies wanting to add a general buffer time so that passengers are instructed to be a earlier at their stop than is strictly necessary.
+This is also added when transferring from one vehicle to another.

-This is similar to `transferSlack`, except that this also applies to the first transit leg in the trip.
+It is similar to `transferSlack`, except that this also applies to the first transit leg in the trip and `transferSlack` does not.

-This also influences the total time it takes to transfer.
-See `transferSlack` for more details about how the total transfer time is calculated.

-This is the default value used, if not overridden by the `boardSlackList`.
+Some modes like, airplanes or subway, might need more of a slack than others, so this is also configurable per mode with `boardSlackForMode`.

 <h3 id="rd_drivingDirection">drivingDirection</h3>